SPH and SPH Foundation to donate more than $367,000 to charity this year

-This amount from SPH Foundation will enable the agencies to continue delivering critical programmes to seniors and families in need of support, children with special needs and youth-at-risk, said a statement released on Thursday (Oct 7).
+This amount from SPH Foundation will enable the agencies to continue delivering critical programmes to seniors and families in need of support, children with special needs and youth-at-risk, according to a statement released yesterday.

-Another $100,000 from SPH Foundation will support the Special Education Financial Assistance Scheme, which provides financial assistance to Singaporean students from low-income families studying in special education schools.
+Another $100,000 from SPH Foundation will support the Special Education Financial Assistance Scheme, which provides financial assistance to Singaporean students from low-income families studying at special education schools.

 The rest of the money will be distributed to other SPH funds that support the needs of less privileged children.